reinaldogpn/makefile/README.md

         make clean
 _- Using this command will delete the executable file and the "objects" folder and all the files in it._

+#
+* This repo also includes a specif Makefile for compiling Allegro projects with all flags required for it, check "allegro" folder.